MA Creative Education: Making Learning — Overview

 The MA Creative Education: Making Learning is oriented towards experimental developments in arts and pedagogy, especially those that propose new ways of thinking about the agency of individuals, groups and institutions.

 Within the creative arts, learning is never a straightforward accumulation of knowledge.
 Although new skills and perspectives are acquired, they often arrive by way of unlearning.
 The course explores the implications of this idea across a variety of contexts including galleries, schools, community settings and higher education institutions.

 Notions of unlearning are used to challenge hierarchies of artistic engagement and to look afresh at the economic, political and ideological implications of ‘creativity’.
 By examining these ideas, you will develop research informed by non-linear, disruptive or prefigurative conceptions of education.

-The MA Creative Education: Making Learning has grown out of the progressive continuum of creative learning that the college has developed with its sponsorship of Plymouth School of Creative Arts (PSCA).
+The MA Creative Education: Making Learning has grown out of the progressive continuum of creative learning that the college has developed.

 The programme is available as a part time route only.